imagej/imagej.github.io/_pages/plugins/snt/metrics.md

 Any area in the nervous system.
 The cellular tissue around neuronal processes

 ###### Out-of-core
-Software with out-of-core capabilities is able to process data that is too large to fit into a computer’s main memory
+Software with out-of-core capabilities is able to process data that is too large to fit into a computer’s main memory.
+SNT supports out-of-core tracing via scripting.

 ###### Reconstruction
 See [Tracing](#tracing)